sergueik/junit-dataproviders/README.md

 					.println(String.format("keyword: %s , count : %d ", keyword, count));
 		}
 	}
 ```

-The only downside is that, at least with JSON data files, every `@parameter` will have to be of the `String` primitive
+The only downside is that, at least with JSON and YAML data files, the only supported `@parameter` data type
+is the `String` primitive type.

-type and when loading from JSON the column order is not predictable and so is better be enforced through an extra property
+The other minor known issue when loading from JSON the column order is not fully predictable and so is
-(this is *work in progress*).
+better be enforced through an extra property (that is *work in progress*, addressed already for YAML).

 ### Note

 This project and the [testNg-DataProviders](https://github.com/sergueik/testng-dataproviders) -
-have large code overlap for processing spreadsheets and only differ in test methdod annotation details.
+have large code overlap for processing spreadsheets, evolve in parallel and only differ in low level
+test methdod annotation details.

+Note: the [JUnitParams](https://github.com/Pragmatists/JUnitParams) project seems to have been dormant for quite some time,
+but the PR is in the works.

 ### Apache POI compatibility